When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Emma Roberts: American actress who appeared in the televised series “American Horror Story.”

-• Emma Stone: Award-winning American actress.
+• Emma Stone: Award-winning American actress known for “La La Land.”

-Emma in Popular Culture
+Emma in Pop Culture

 Given the popularity of the name, there are a slew of characters bearing the name Emma in popular culture.
 Notable mentions include:

-• Emma Frost: Character from “Wolverine” and “X-Men.”
+• Emma Frost: The “White Queen” from the Marvel comics “Wolverine” and “X-Men.”

 • Emma Morley: Protagonist in the film “One Day” based on David Nicholls’ novel.

-• Emma Peel: Character from the 1960 series “The Avengers.”
+• Emma Peel: The stylish spy from the 1960s series “The Avengers.”

-• Emma Woodhouse: Protagonist in Jane Austen’s 1815 novel “Emma.”
+• Emma Woodhouse: The matchmaking protagonist in Jane Austen’s 1815 novel “Emma.”

 Is Emma a Biblical Name?